|II.||Core Curriculum Requirements|

 Students who fail the exam should consult with a member of the appropriate language department about the additional coursework necessary to prepare for reexamination.
 Seniors who do not pass the examination in April may be able to retake the exam in May.

 The first examination, scheduled within the departmental deadline, will be administered without charge.
 Tardiness in scheduling an examination or rescheduling may result in a charge of $25.00.

 A student may take the proficiency exam on-site at the end of a Georgetown-Approved, summer intensive language program that offers the exam.
-A list of relevant programs is available online on the BSFS website.
+A list of relevant programs is available online.